319th Reconnaissance Wing

 The 319th Reconnaissance Wing is a United States Air Force unit assigned to the Air Combat Command.
 It is stationed at Grand Forks Air Force Base, North Dakota.
 The wing is the host unit at Grand Forks.

 The wing operates the E-11A Battlefield Airborne Communications Node and the E/RQ-4B Global Hawk remotely piloted aircraft, delivering surveillance and reconnaissance to combatant commands.
 The wing comprises two groups and nine squadrons operating globally.
-Additionally, the 319th supports the U.S. Customs and Border Protection’s (CBP) Office of Air and Marine–North Dakota Air Branch and its National Air Security Operations Center that operate MQ-9 Reapers out of Grand Forks AFB.
+Additionally, the 319th supports the U.S. Customs and Border Protection’s (CBP) Office of Air and Marine–North Dakota Air Branch and its National Air Security Operations Center that operate MQ-9 Reapers out of Grand Forks.